mendix/docs/content/studio/page-editor-how-to-configure-list.md

 ![](attachments/page-editor-how-to-configure-list/report-example.png)

 Your company has an application that is used by inspectors who travel to different companies and inspect whether these companies comply with safety regulations.
-They fill in a company name, jobsite location, data and time when the inspection was conducted, as well as full name of a superintendent who was present during the inspection and their own names.
+They fill in their names, a company name, site location, data and time when the inspection was conducted, as well as full name of a superintendent who was present during the inspection.

 Inspectors also have a safety inspection checklist based on this checklist the inspector evaluates whether the company passed the inspection.
 They check the following: